kubu4/yaamini-virginica/README.md

 ## Method Overview

-1. Extract DNA and prepare samples for MBD-BSseq
-2. Send samples to ZymoResearch for sequencing
-3. Receive sequencing data and trim files as appropriate
+1. Receive sequencing data and trim files as appropriate
-4. Align trimmed files to a reference bisulfite genome in `bismark`
+2. Align trimmed files to a reference bisulfite genome in `bismark`
-5. Isolate differentially methylated loci (DMLs) and regions (DMRs) from alignments in `methylKit`
+3. Isolate differentially methylated loci (DMLs) and regions (DMRs) from alignments in `methylKit`
-6. Perform a gene enrichment
+4. Perform a gene enrichment

 ## Project Timeline